Promise Amukamara

-Promise Amukamara (born 22 June 1993) is a Nigerian-American basketball player for Charnay Basket Bourgogne SUD (FRA) and the Nigerian national team.
+Promise Amukamara (born 22 June 1993) is a basketball player who plays as a point guard for Ligue Féminine de Basketball club Charnay BB.
+Born in the United States, she represents Nigeria at international level.

 Early life and education

 Promise's height is 5 feet, 9 inches (175 cm).
 She is a graduate of Arizona State University.
 She is also the younger sister of Super Bowl XLVI Champion, former New York Giants cornerback Prince Amukamara.

 Career

-Promise was a member of D’Tigress, Nigeria’s female basketball team.
+Promise is a member of Nigeria’s female basketball team.
 She was the point-guard of the team that played at the 2020 Olympic Games in Tokyo.
 She also participated at the 2018 FIBA Women's Basketball World Cup.
+In 2024, she was a member of the Nigeria squad that made the Olympic quarterfinals before falling to the United States.